MemVerge/nf-float/README.md

   center and the proper credentials.
 * In the `process` scope, we specify `executor = 'float'` to tell Nextflow to execute tasks with the Float executor.
+* In the `process` scope, we can use `ext.float = 'xxx'` to pass extra options to the float command line.
+It works the same as `extra`.

 Available `float` config options: